Joaoffg/ELM/README.md

-# ELM
+## ELM
 The Erasmian Language Model

-ELM is a community driven large language model tailored to the research and education needs of Erasmus University (Netherlands) students and staff.
+ELM is a community driven large language model tailored to the research and education needs of Erasmus University (EUR, Netherlands) students and staff.

 Do you want to contribute?
 Fill in the form here: https://erasmusuniversity.eu.qualtrics.com/jfe/form/SV_2luZ3o6JpIuRSgC